neondatabase/website/content/docs/reference/cli-endpoints.md

 #### Options

-In addition to the Neon CLI [global options](../neon-cli/global-options), the `get` sub-command supports these options:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `get` subcommand supports these options:

 | Option       | Description  | Type   | Required  |
 | ------------ | ------------ | ------ | -------- |